arangodb/docs/3.9/tutorials-reduce-memory-footprint.md

 Examples
 --------

-In general, you should adjust the read buffers and edge cache on a standard server.
-If you have a graph use-case, you should go for a larger edge cache.
-For example, split the memory 50:50 between read buffers and edge cache.
-If you have no edges then go for a minimal edge cache and use most of the memory for the read buffers.
+If you don't want to go with the default settings, you should first adjust the size of the block cache and the edge cache.
+If you have a graph use case, you should go for a larger edge cache.
+For example, split the memory 50:50 between the block cache and the edge cache.
+If you have no edges, then go for a minimal edge cache and use most of the memory for the block cache.

-For example, if you have a machine with 40 GByte of memory and you want to restrict ArangoDB to 20 GB of that, use 10 GB for the edge cache and 10 GB for the read buffers if you use graph features.
+For example, if you have a machine with 40 GByte of memory and you want to restrict ArangoDB to 20 GB of that, use 10 GB for the edge cache and 10 GB for the block cache if you use graph features.

 Please keep in mind that during query execution additional memory will be used for query results temporarily.
 If you are tight on memory, you may want to go